Arthur B. Singer: Early life and education

 Singer was born on 4 December 1917 in New York City, to a family of artists, the son of Tessie (Kirshbaum) and Sigmund Singer, and was raised in mid-Manhattan.
 In the 1930s he made friends with several jazz musicians active in Harlem, including Duke Ellington and Cab Calloway, both of whom he sketched during this period.
 This friendship lasted a lifetime, and in 1950s Ellington asked Singer to design a number of album covers, including a design that became the album cover for In a Mellow Tone.

 In 1939, he graduated from Cooper Union and subsequently he worked as a printer in an advertising agency.
 In 1942, while still in his early twenties, he was offered the opportunity of an exhibit of his animal illustration work by the New York Zoological Society.
-Shortly thereafter, he was drafted into the US Army and served in Company C of the 603rd Camouflage Engineers.
+Shortly thereafter, he was drafted into the US Army and served in Company C of the 603rd Camouflage Engineers, which was part of the Ghost Army.